 So who is this blog for?

-So while on the surface The Millennial Runaway appears as not-another-travel-blog, my underlying objectives delve a little deeper than that.
-My mission here is to encourage you to stick the middle finger up to societal pressures and travel by whatever means necessary.
+So while on the surface The Millennial Runaway appears as not-another-travel-blog, my underlying objectives delves a little deeper than that.
+My mission here is to encourage young professionals to stick the middle finger up to societal pressures and travel by whatever means necessary.